Day 1 Lima

 Travel to Nazca, home of one of the world's greatest archaeological mysteries, the Nazca Lines.
 The lines consist of patterns and pictures etched in the ground, crisscrossing a wide area of flat desert.
 Some of the lines measure up to 10 km (32 miles) in length, and yet remain perfectly straight.
 The depictions of birds, insects and animals are only recognizable from the air.
 Who drew the lines, and why, is something modern archaeologists can only theorize about, but current beliefs suggest that they may be part of complex agricultural calendar.
 The best way to view the lines is from a light aircraft, which can easily be arranged as an optional activity.
 The entire desert area was also once the home for the ancient Paracas and the Nazca cultures, which preceded the Incas by more than half a millennium.
 Remains of the Nazca culture are still visible during our included tour of an ancient Pre-Inca desert cemetery site, with 1500 year-old mummies, bones and pottery on the desert floor.
 The tour also includes a visit to an artisan’s workshop, where modern masters create Nazca style pottery.
 In the evening we assist in the preparation of a thousand year-old tradition: a "Pachamanca", an ancient ceremony akin to the Polynesian meal of burying a variety of delicious treats wrapped in banana leaves and slow-cooking them with pre-heated rocks buried in the ground.

 A full day of travel awaits as we continue south to the town of Arequipa.
+Day 5 is a very long driving day and will include rest stops and lunch included at Oasis Camana.
 Peru’s second most important city after Lima, Arequipa maintains a traditional colonial style and more laid back pace in comparison with the capital.
 Sitting at 2325 m (7626 ft) above sea level and surrounded by the Andes mountains, this delightful colonial town is well worth a visit.
 Arequipa was built from a very light coloured volcanic rock called sillar, so older buildings dazzle in the sun, giving the city its nickname, “the White City.”
 The main plaza with its cafés and nearby cathedral is a top draw for visitors.
 Those with an interest in history, culture and architecture will enjoy our visit to the Convent of Santa Catalina during our city tour, offering a brief respite from the outside world and a unique view into a by-gone way of life.
 Spectacular mountains surround Arequipa, the most famous of which is El Misti Volcano, at 5822 m (19096 ft) and with a beautiful snow-capped peak.
 Approximate Distance: 420km Estimated Travel Time: 10-11 hours

 Day 7 Cuzco (1B)